jefftranter/Z80/AutoRepeatModule/README.md

 Analytical Products in the 1980s.
 Adds automatic keyboard key repeat as on more modern computers, avoiding the need to press the REPEAT key.
 Does not require any modifications to the computer: plugs in between the keyboard and ribbon cable to computer.
-The original manual describes the assembly and operation.

 ## Introduction